platformsh/platformsh-docs/docs/src/administration/users.md

 1. Invite the new organization owner as a Project Admin.
 2. Submit a [support ticket](https://console.platform.sh/-/users/~/tickets) from your organization owner's account to ask for the transfer.

-Once the transfer is completed, the new organization can administer all project settings, billing, and gets the subscription charges.
+Once the transfer is completed, the new organization can administer all project settings and billing and receives future invoices.

 ## Troubleshooting